-Background: Towards the end of the 19th Century Japan becomes increasingly expansionist.
+Towards the end of the 19th Century Japan becomes increasingly expansionist.
 Control of Taiwan is ceded to Japan after the First Sino-Japanese War (1894-95).
 In 1904 Japan prevails in a war with Russian forces stationed in Manchuria (now Dongbei Pingyuan, north of Korea), giving Japan control of the Liaodong Peninsula and sealing its position as the preeminent power in the region.
 Korea is made a Japanese protectorate in 1905, then fully colonised in 1910.

-Following the final collapse of the Chinese Imperial Government at the start of the 20th Century Japan sees a further chance to expand its empire.
+Following the final collapse of the Chinese Imperial Government at the start of the 20th Century Japan sees a chance to further expand its empire.

 The Japanese military is steeped in the tradition of unquestioning loyalty to the emperor.
 Commands from superior officers are regarded as equivalent to commands from the emperor himself.
 Military leaders have direct access to the emperor and the authority to transmit his pronouncements directly to the troops.
 The emperor is considered divine and the seat of ultimate power.
 More background.

-Mini biography: Born on 30 December 1884 in Tokyo.
+Born on 30 December 1884 in Tokyo.
 The eldest surviving son of an army lieutenant (later general) with samurai ancestry, Tojo pursues a career in the military, graduating from the Imperial Military Academy in 1905 and the Military Staff College in 1915.

 Between 1919 and 1922 he continues his military studies in Switzerland and Germany while serving as a military attaché.
 On his return to Japan he serves as an instructor at the Imperial Military Staff College before being given a command.
 He moves steadily through the ranks, becoming a captain in 1915, a major in 1920, a lieutenant-colonel in 1924 and a full colonel in 1928.